 I found some patterns and practices of the best web form design.
 This is after jumping into the multiple websites form and trying to think from an end-user perspective.

 What are those factors in HTML web form designing makes the user more likable?
 What are the Do and Don’t for while developing the best web form design?

 Here is the list of best practices to follow to design an HTML web form.

 - First of all, you should be familiar with all the basic HTML tags.

 - All the elements in the form should be in a single column.

 - Labels to all the elements in the form should be top aligned.

 - Make the group of input and label for each element with appropriate spacing.

-The space between group should be higher than the space within group element.
+The space between the group should be higher than space within the group element.